 Mary Buckley

-Pictured is Mary Buckley in Firearms Training, ca. 1974.
-Also pictured is Special Agent Buckley's jacket, which she wore while working as a staff coordinator in Basic Agent Training at the Federal Law Enforcement Training Center (FLETC) in GLynco, GA.
+Pictured on the top-left is Mary Buckley in Firearms Training, ca. 1974.
+To the right is Special Agent Buckley's jacket, which she wore while working as a staff coordinator in Basic Agent Training at the Federal Law Enforcement Training Center (FLETC) in GLynco, GA.
 At the time, all federal law enforcement training took place at FLETC, except for FBI training.
 DEA moved their training to Quantico, VA, in 1999.

-Pictured below, female special agents pose for a group photo at DEA headquarters.
-Mary Buckley is seated in the second row, second from left.
-Ca. 1979.
+Featured below, female special agents pose for a group photo at DEA headquarters.
+Mary Buckley is seated in the second row, second from left, ca. 1979.